Register for Eos Connection 2025

 This session will help participants understand how clinical pharmacist practitioners support those with eosinophilic GI disorders and how pharmacists help manage medications, monitor for side effects, assist with prior authorizations, and provide education to ensure safe and effective treatment.

-Stuck in the Middle: Understanding and Navigating Food Impaction
+Understanding and Navigating Food Impactions + Q&A

 This session will help participants understand what food impaction is, why it happens, how to recognize the signs, and what steps to take for treatment and prevention.
 Gain practical knowledge to navigate impactions safely and confidently.

-Pregnancy and Reproductive Health Outcomes for EGID Patients
+Pregnancy and Reproductive Health Outcomes for EGID Patients + Q&A

 Elizabeth Jensen, MPH, PhD